 Another option is to buy cheap audiobooks that cost significantly less than an Audible credit, like Amazon’s Whispersync deals or Chirp audiobooks.

 If you listen to an Audible Plus audiobook, it’s perfectly fine to return it after listening!
 Any book you can simply listen to without having to spend money or an Audible credit is already included in your monthly Audible fee.
-So, make sure you check out all the fantastic Audible Originals and save your Audible credit for special books you really want to keep.

-Happy listening and may all the audiobooks you buy not suck! 😉
+Happy listening, and may all the audiobooks you buy not suck 😉

-Thanks for talking about the issues with returning books from a small publisher’s perspective!
+1. Thanks for talking about the issues with returning books from a small publisher’s perspective!
 I was only made aware of that quite recently, and it seemed unbelievable that Audible was treating its audiobook creators so poorly.
 Good to know there’s at least something in place for them now!

-Yeah, for a long time I thought that this was simply a loss Audible/Amazon took.
+1. Yeah, for a long time I thought that this was simply a loss Audible/Amazon took.
 Just like when you return an item to Amazon and you know they’ll just put it in the trash.
 It’s really nasty that such a huge company put all of this on the indie authors.
 First, they entice them to publish exclusively through ACX/Audible, and then they offer their subscribers a service like this on the back of the same indie authors.
 I found this honestly shocking!

 On top of that, returned Audible books used to stay in your library, making the decision to return another book all the much easier since you could listen to it again regardless.
 Fortunately, they’ve fixed that too now.
 When you give it back, it is indeed gone!

-Actually, when you return something from Amazon, the seller loses money also.
+1. Actually, when you return something from Amazon, the seller loses money also.
 Like the whole amount of the product (it might depend somewhat what the product is), but that was our experience.
 Amazon is SO corrupt!

-now they are rip[ping off customers as well, they banned customers for abusive level of returns.
+2. now they are rip[ping off customers as well, they banned customers for abusive level of returns.
 In one case an hearing impaired autistic who loved redial bought the whole series at once and couldn’t hear the dramatized recording and they banned him even though he bought a defective book and a book by accident and keep stonewalling him with the same banned notice over and over and even when he doesn’t ask about returns, they remind him anyways.

-this was quite the informative read.
+2. this was quite the informative read.
 I had no idea that authors and narrators lost money when a book was returned on Audible.
 I have only ever returned a book once on Audible and it’s because there was an issue with the actual file, so they had me return it but then provided me with a new download, so I hope that author and narrator still got paid for that one.

-Just to say it again, I don’t think anyone should feel bad for using the Audible returns policy fairly!
+1. Just to say it again, I don’t think anyone should feel bad for using the Audible returns policy fairly!
 It makes so many listeners more willing to take chances on a new-to-them narrator or author.
 And it’s a good protection against low quality publishers who try to game the system.
 That being said, some indie authors have actually had to *pay* Audible money because of weird tax things.
 It’s really awful and I can’t believe people have turned it into a TikTok trend to finish books and then return them.
 It’s fair to call that specific behavior theft.

-I’m glad Audible allows returns.
+3. I’m glad Audible allows returns.
 I bought a book that looked interesting, but about 20 minutes into it I realized I was not going to enjoy it.
 I immediately returned it for a credit.